Vishali-05126/Vishali051765/README.md

 - Uses **reverse teaching** (student teaches the AI)
 - Simulates safe failure environments
 - Builds a personalized **Learning DNA** for every learner
+- builds a voice based analysis for deaf and dumb students to learn freely

 ---